So-Jung/LG-instance-segmentation-hackathon/README.md

 __MM detection__

-__MM dection__ is a Python toolbox built as a codebase exclusively for object detection and instance segmentation tasks.
+__MM detection__ is a Python toolbox built as a codebase exclusively for object detection and instance segmentation tasks.
 It is a built in a modular way with PyTorch implementation.
 There are numerous methods available for object detection and instance segmentation collected from various well-acclaimed models.
 It enables quick training and inference with quality.